votehoven/gitbook/faq/delegation-locking.md

 **Q. Where can I see the incentives for the next proposal?**

-A. Buyers can only deposit incentives when a proposal starts.
+A. Buyers can only deposit incentives when a gauge vote starts.
 The current incentives for a proposal will show up on the VoteHoven website.

 **Q. When are the rewards claimable?**